Interested in Subscribing to our blog?

-Several years ago, when I was in Minot, ND meeting with some AF JMOs, Susan, my wife, called me on my cell phone.
-She started: “Maeve (our daughter) fell off the monkey bars.
+Many years ago, when I was traveling and in a meeting with some JMOs while coaching them through their military-to-business transition, Susan, my wife, called me.
+She said, “Maeve (our daughter) fell off the monkey bars.
 She took a hard landing and her arm twisted in a funny way.
 She is at the hospital and has seen the doctor.”
-She went on and on with details how it happened.
-It seemed that her explanation was about 30 minutes, when in reality it was probably less than a minute.
+She went on and on with details of how it happened.
+It seemed like her explanation took 30 minutes when in reality, it was probably less than a minute.
 It’s just that my heart was racing hearing the news, I was in the middle of an interview, and she still hadn’t gotten to the bottom line.
 Was Maeve okay?
 Finally, I asked, “Just tell me the bottom line.
 Is she going to be okay?
 How serious is this?”
 She FINALLY answered, “She has a pretty significant fracture in her left arm.
 They are going to have to do surgery.
 But she is fine.
-The arm just needs to be set and after a few weeks in a cast, Doctor Romanick says she will be just like normal.”
+The arm just needs to be set, and after a few weeks in a cast, she will be back to normal.”
 Sheez!
 I wish she would have started the conversation with this.

 Just like I wanted Susan to give me the BLUF (Bottom Line Up Front), recruiters want the same from candidates’ interview answers.
 Recruiters can easily get lost in an answer if the candidate does not immediately answer the question.
 When the candidate starts the answer with background information and other details, but not the answer itself, the recruiter has no idea where the answer is headed.

-Here is how I like to illustrate this point when I am teaching the BLUF importance to the Cameron-Brooks Candidates.
+Here is a simple illustration of how BLUF works.
 Let’s say you ask me to go to dinner, but we have separate cars, so you ask me to just follow you.
-You get in your car and you take off without telling me the name of the restaurant, the street address or the area of town.
-You start turning left, then right, right again, then left; now I am in an unfamiliar area and I have no idea where we are.
+You get in your car, and you take off without telling me the name of the restaurant, the street address or the area of town.
+You start turning left, then right, right again, then left; now I am in an unfamiliar area, and I have no idea where we are.
 I am lost.
-However, let’s say you first tell me the name of the restaurant, area of town, a general idea of how we will get there, and the address.
-Then, if your left turns and right turns confuse (sometimes candidates’ answer details do confuse recruiters just like the left and right turns), I still know where we are headed and I can quickly orient myself back to your route.
+I know we’re going to dinner, but you’ve lost me.
+However, using the BLUF process, you would first tell me the name of the restaurant, area of town, a general idea of how we will get there, and the address.
+Then, if your left turns and right turns confuse (sometimes candidates’ answer details do confuse recruiters just like the left and right turns), I still know where we are headed, and I can quickly orient myself back to your route.

 Susan and I now have an agreement that when we call the other with some critical news, we start with the bottom line up front.
 A few years after the broken arm incident, when my same daughter fell and needed stitches, Susan called and said, “I just want you to know everyone is okay.
 Maeve fell and hit her head and has about 6 stitches.
 She is totally fine and eating a popsicle.”